find your perfect postgrad program

 Postgraduate Funding At Universities In Scotland

 The Scottish Funding Council (SFC) is the national, strategic body responsible for funding teaching and learning provision in Scotland's colleges and universities.
-The SFC doesn't fund individual students as their funding goes directly to colleges and universities.
-Its funding currently contributes to Scotland's 19 universities and 26 colleges.
-The universities funded by the SFC are:
+The SFC does not fund individual students as their funding goes directly to colleges and universities.
+Its funding currently contributes to Scotland's universities and colleges.

-Abertay University, Edinburgh Napier University, Glasgow Caledonian University, Glasgow School of Art, Heriot-Watt University, Open University in Scotland, Queen Margaret University, Robert Gordon University, Royal Conservatoire of Scotland, SRUC, University of Aberdeen, University of Dundee, University of Edinburgh, University of Glasgow, University of St Andrews, University of Stirling, University of Strathclyde, University of the Highlands and Islands, University of the West of Scotland.
+Universities funded by the SFC include Abertay University, Edinburgh Napier University, Glasgow Caledonian University, Glasgow School of Art, Heriot‑Watt University, The Open University in Scotland, Queen Margaret University, Robert Gordon University, Royal Conservatoire of Scotland, Scotland’s Rural College (SRUC), University of Aberdeen, University of Dundee, University of Edinburgh, University of Glasgow, University of St Andrews, University of Stirling, University of Strathclyde, University of the Highlands and Islands and University of the West of Scotland.

-The SFC has invested £1.9 billion into Scotland’s universities and HE institutions, and is responsible for helping many postgraduate students achieve their dreams of studying a postgrad program in Scotland.
-However, the SFC doesn’t actually fund individual students – instead it makes the funding available to the Scottish universities, and these in turn offer SFC-funded places via the Student Awards Agency Scotland (SAAS).
+The SFC has invested over £1.9 billion per year in recent funding rounds into Scotland’s universities and higher education institutions, and is responsible for helping many postgraduate students achieve their dreams of studying a postgrad program in Scotland.
+However, the SFC doesn’t actually fund individual students – instead it makes the funding available to the Scottish universities, and these in turn offer SFC‑funded places via the Student Awards Agency Scotland (SAAS).

 Apply for one of our x5 bursaries worth £2,000